Agentic1/AG1_AEtherBus/README.md

   3. Implement/extend the edge handler to process new edge registrations.
 - See the `register_with_tg_handler` function in `agent_bus_minimal.py` for a template and TODO notes.

+### Agent Registry & Handshake
+`BusAdapterV2` registers its `agent_id` in a Redis set (`AG1:registry:agents`) when started and removes it on shutdown.
+This provides a simple mechanism to ensure IDs are unique on the network.
+Other components can check registration status using `is_registered` from `AG1_AetherBus.agent_registry`.

 ---